boostorg/redis/README.md

      called from multiple places in your code concurrently.
 * `connection::async_run`: Coordinate low-level read and write operations.
-More specifically, it will hand IO control to `async_exec` when a response arrives and to `aedis::connection::async_receive` when a server-push is received.
-  It will also trigger writes of pending requests when a reconnection occurs.
-It remains suspended until the connection is lost.
+More specifically, it will hand IO control to `async_exec` when a response arrives, to `aedis::connection::async_receive` when a server-push is received and will trigger writes of pending requests when a reconnection occurs.

-By carefully choosing the flags `aedis::resp3::request::config` users can also express their desire to not automatically cancel pending requests when the connection is lost, giving the opportunity to reconnect and call `async_run` again after a failover to trigger their execution, perhaps in another Redis instance.
-Before we approach long-lived connections in the next section users will find it helpful to skim over the examples
+The role played by `async_run` can be better understood in the context of long-lived connections, which we will cover in the next section.
+Before that however, the reader might want to skim over the examples

-* intro.cpp: The Aedis hello-world program.
+* cpp17_intro.cpp:  The Aedis hello-world program.
 Sends one command and quits the connection.
-* intro_tls.cpp: Same as intro.cpp but over TLS.
-* intro_sync.cpp: Shows how to use the connection class synchronously.
+* cpp17_intro_sync.cpp: Shows how to use the connection class synchronously.
+* cpp17_low_level_sync.cpp: Sends a ping synchronously using the low-level API.
+* cpp20_intro.cpp: Like cpp17_intro.cpp but uses awaitable operators.
+* cpp20_intro_tls.cpp: Same as intro.cpp but over TLS.
-* containers.cpp: Shows how to send and receive STL containers and how to use transactions.
+* cpp20_containers.cpp: Shows how to send and receive STL containers and how to use transactions.
-* serialization.cpp: Shows how to serialize types using Boost.Json.
+* cpp20_serialization.cpp: Shows how to serialize types using Boost.Json.
-* resolve_with_sentinel.cpp: Shows how to resolve a master address using sentinels.
+* cpp20_resolve_with_sentinel.cpp: Shows how to resolve a master address using sentinels.
-* subscriber.cpp: Shows how to implement pubsub with reconnection re-subscription.
+* cpp20_subscriber.cpp: Shows how to implement pubsub with reconnection re-subscription.
-* echo_server.cpp: A simple TCP echo server.
+* cpp20_echo_server.cpp: A simple TCP echo server.
-* chat_room.cpp: A command line chat built on Redis pubsub.
+* cpp20_chat_room.cpp: A command line chat built on Redis pubsub.
-* low_level_sync.cpp: Sends a ping synchronously using the low-level API.
-* low_level_async.cpp: Sends a ping asynchronously using the low-level API.
+* cpp20_low_level_async.cpp: Sends a ping asynchronously using the low-level API.

 To avoid repetition code that is common to some examples has been grouped in common.hpp.
 The main function used in some async examples